The College of St. Scholastica

 Opportunities for student research and teaching abound in the Biochemistry major.
 These include:

-Graduates of the biochemistry and chemistry programs have gone on to work as research, forensic or environmental scientists, hazardous materials managers; and scientific writers.
-Others have pursued advanced degrees in medicine, dentistry and pharmacy.
+Graduates of the biochemistry program have gone on to work as research and environmental scientists, lab managers, hazardous materials managers and scientific writers.
+Others have pursued advanced degrees in biochemistry, chemistry, medicine, dentistry and pharmacy.

 Boost your brain power and give yourself a competitive edge in our global economy by pairing your major with a language.
 St. Scholastica offers programs and courses in American Sign Language, French, German, Latin, Ojibwe, Russian and Spanish.